-- Homework and worksheets

-- Skills checks or quizzes

 - Entrance/exit tickets

 - First drafts of writing assignments

 - Reading or Practice Logs

-- Graphic organizers and brainstorming

-- Informal observations of student work

-- Pre-tests

-- Other class work not listed
+- Pre-tests - · Other class work not listed

 Summative Assessments are assessments of learning.
 These assessments allow teachers to measure the level of student achievement of a standard(s).
 These assessments are linked to one or more of the course competencies and are weighted at 100% of the overall course grade.